-There are different types of green cards you can apply for.
-There are family-based green cards, employment-based green cards, humanitarian green cards, and other special green cards.
-Each of these immigrant visa categories has its application process.
+The U.S. government offers family-based green cards, employment-based green cards, humanitarian green cards, and other special green cards.
+Each of these immigrant visa categories has its own application process.
 For family-based green cards, the first step in the application process is to file Form I-130 with the U.S. Citizenship and Immigration Services (USCIS).
 The U.S. citizen or permanent resident sponsor (petitioner) files Form I-130 on behalf of the family member (beneficiary) they wish to get a green card for.

-Form I-130 does two essential things.
-First, it establishes that you are the immediate relative of a U.S. citizen or a U.S. permanent resident.

-When you submit the form, you’ll have to add copies of supporting documents like marriage certificates and birth certificates to prove your family relationship with your sponsor.
+When you (the sponsor) submit the form, you’ll have to add copies of supporting documents like marriage certificates and birth certificates to prove your family relationship with the family member you’re sponsoring.

-Secondly, if you’re married to a U.S. permanent resident, filing Form I-130 gives you a spot in line for a green card.
-Eligible family members of green card holders need a “priority date” to submit a green card application.
-Your priority date is the date when USCIS receives your Form I-130 petition and is your place in line for green card processing.
-The U.S. Department of State keeps an online monthly visa bulletin which shows when your priority date is “current”—that is, when you can finally submit your green card forms (Form I-485) for processing.
+Eligible family members of green card holders need a priority date to submit a green card application.
+The priority date is the date when USCIS receives your Form I-130 petition and is a saved place in line for green card processing.
+The U.S. Department of State keeps an online monthly visa bulletin that shows when a priority date is “current”—that is, when the petitioner can finally submit their green card forms (Form I-485) for processing.